 Focuses on painting in the open, on and off of campus, from a wide variety of landscape motifs.
-The class will introduce students to methods, materials, and approaches to painting the landscape.
-Emphasis will be placed on direct observation.
-Formal concerns dealing with color, tone, value, light, space, and composition will be examined.
+The class introduces students to methods, materials, and approaches to painting the landscape.
+Emphasis is placed on direct observation.
+Formal concerns dealing with color, tone, value, light, space, and composition are examined.
 Fulfills the General Education Visual and Performing Arts Requirement.